BaderLab/EnrichmentMap_docs/HeatMapPanel.rst

 For every gene set that is tested for significance using GSEA there is a set of proteins in that gene set defined as the Leading Edge.
 According to GSEA the leading edge is:

-    *“the subset of members that contribute most to the ES.
+    *“The subset of members that contribute most to the ES.
 For a positive ES, the leading edge subset is the set of members that appear in the ranked list prior to the peak score.
 For a negative ES, it is the set of members that appear subsequent to the peak score.”*